-3.6.2 Health
+6.2 Health

 - Government measure to appoint new health professionals at the field level is commendable.
 It will be important to address the supply-side of the problem by introducing special incentives (both monetary and in-kind) for the existing and newly recruited medical practitioners serving in the rural areas.
-For this, the government should consider allocating targeted fund in the upcoming budget. - The existing Maternal Health Care Voucher Scheme should be continued and expanded to at least 60 upazilas from the existing 45 upazilas.
-Special attention needs to be given to monga-prone, char and haor areas. - Tax exemption for equipment for disabled people is still limited.
+For this, the government should consider allocating targeted fund in the upcoming budget. - The existing Maternal Health Care Voucher Scheme should be continued and expanded to at least 60 upazillas from the existing 45 upazillas.
+Special attention needs to be given to monga prone, char and haor areas. - Tax exemption for equipment for disabled people is still limited.
 Government may consider reducing the duty on import of these items.

-3.6.3 Education
+6.3 Education

-- Education facilities in most of the public Technical and Vocational Education Training (TVET) institutions are outdated.
+- Education facilities in most of the public Technical and Vocational Education Training (TVET) Institutions are outdated.
 Government may consider allocating adequate fund to modernise the existing TVET institutions and establish more such institutions with a view to creating skilled manpower for both domestic and international markets. - In view of the growing demand for nurses in the country, the government may consider allocating fund for new nurse training institutes as well as enhancing facilities in the existing ones. - Special stipend programme should be introduced for children from low-income families going to public universities.
-The government may also consider providing interest-free education loan to these students (on merit basis) who will repay the amount within a given timeframe (e.g. 5 years from the date of graduation).
+The government may also consider providing Interest-Free Education Loan to these students (on merit basis) who will then repay the amount within a given time-frame (e.g. 5 years from the date of graduation).

-3.6.4 Women Empowerment
+6.4 Women Empowerment

-- Government should introduce separate employment generation scheme for women who are the only earning members of their respective families.
-The upcoming budget may have specific allocation for such a programme. - Special training centres can be set up at the upazila level to provide short-term and refresher training for women from poor households on various income-generating activities.
+- Government should introduce separate employment generation scheme for women who are the only earning member of their respective families.
+The upcoming budget may have specific allocation for such a programme. - Special training centres can be set up at the upazilla level to provide short-term and refresher training to women from poor households on various income generating activities.
 These services shall be free for the trainees.
 Provision of providing travel allowance to the trainees may also be included in the scheme to create wider acceptability of the programme.

-Government may consider allocating separate fund for such a project in the national budget for FY2010-11.
+Government may consider allocating separate fund for such a project in the National Budget for FY2010-11.

-The issue of women's repression and the severity of various forms of violence against women pose considerable threat towards the efforts of the government to create a just and tolerant society.
-While the legal system has to be strengthened, government should allocate separate fund for victims of violence towards medical and legal support.
+• The issue of women's repression and the severity of various forms of Violence Against Women (VAW) pose considerable threat towards the efforts of the government to create a just and tolerant society.
+While the legal system has to be strengthened, government should allocate separate fund for victims of VAW towards medical and legal support.

-3.7 ENVIRONMENT, CLIMATE CHANGE AND DISASTER MANAGEMENT
+7. ENVIRONMENT, CLIMATE CHANGE AND DISASTER MANAGEMENT

-3.7.1 Environment
+7.1 Environment